secret-escapes-media/microsite-germany-romance/_pages/classic.md

 destinations:
   - id: rothenburg
     title: Rothenburg
-    description: This remarkable Bavarian village, with its topsy-turvy, bright and colourful medieval buildings and narrow, twisting picturesque lanes, is as fairytale pretty as it gets.
+    description: This remarkable Bavarian village, with its topsy-turvy, bright and colourful medieval buildings and narrow, twisting, picturesque streets, is as fairytale pretty as it gets.
 Surrounded by high walls and tall, round turrets, Rothenburg is a time capsule of picture-perfect sights slung on the famed Romantic Way.
 For all-out romance, don’t miss this classic slice of medieval beauty.
     airport: AIRPORT NAME
     image-attribution: >
       <a href="#photo-link">Photo</a> by username / <a rel="nofollow" href="https://creativecommons.org/licenses/by/2.0/">CC BY</a>